kokovidis/portfolio_temp/Research Projects/Educational Material/Instacart Case Study with Python/README.md

 ![ID banner](instacart.png)

-In this directory you will find four Jupyter Notebook with data fron [Instcart service](https://www.instacart.com)
+In this directory you will find four Jupyter Notebook with data fron [Instacart service](https://www.instacart.com)

 These four notebooks were the main business case of the "Special Topics in Information Systems Ι (ΟΔ710-1)" course taught on [Business Administration school](http://www.uom.gr/index.php?tmima=2&categorymenu=2&newlang=eng) of University of Macedonia.